๐Ÿ”€ Multi-Agent Orchestration#

-Run Claude Code, OpenAI Codex, and Gemini CLI in parallel.
+Run Claude Code, OpenAI Codex, Gemini CLI, and Kimi Code in parallel.
 Get diverse perspectives from multiple AI models and synthesize them into unified recommendations.

 architecture-review.yaml